Paiiimannnoitla/General-Affairs-Page-Construction/remake/log.md

 	2. Add Upload function to manual page
 		-- finished
 	# Fixed
-	1. Fix the bug that multiple upload fail in annoce page -- finished
+	1. Fix the bug that multiple upload fail in announce page -- finished
+	2. Fix the bug that user cannot download attachment -- finished
 ---
 	## 2023.09.12		version 0.3.2.1 -- Manual-build